Universal-Connect-Project/ucw-app/README.md

 _NOTE: You must be a member of the UCP organization._

-Then run the following, which will build the new images:
+Run the following, which will set up a new multi-arch builder:

-    docker compose up --pull never
+    docker buildx create --use --platform=linux/arm64,linux/amd64 --name multi-platform-builder docker buildx inspect --bootstrap

-Then run:
+Run the following, which will build and publish the new images:

-    docker compose push
+    docker buildx bake --file ./docker-compose.yml --push

-To update the versions that are pulled/published, update the `./.env` file.
+Note: To update the versions that are pulled/published, update the `./.env` file at the root of the project.
 Look at the `DOCKER_IMAGE_{UI|SERVER}` values.
 These variables are used in the `./docker-compose.yml` file when building/pulling/publishing the images.

 ## Additional Information